iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.9/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.health.covid19 1 reviews"/>
 </p>

+> Useless.
+Very outdated notification feed.
+This app has life in my phone less than 5 minutes.
+Wish the government does more research for what citizens needs before watst the public money.<br> :date: __2020-12-19 21:25:15__

+> There is no information regarding privacy measures for testing procedures and the storage location/process regarding retained genetic samples.<br> :date: __2020-12-14 09:05:12__

 > Unfortunate that it provides incorrect information which causes difficulties for business.
 Since when were churches allowed 1 per 2sqm with a maximum of 150 for a religious ceremony - not a wedding or a funeral.<br> :date: __2020-12-07 04:05:26__

 > Never used and a waste of money by the government!<br> :date: __2020-11-08 22:39:03__